CESSProject/cess-portal/README.md

 # **CESS-Portal**

-cess-portal is the client of the cess project.
-By using some simple commands of cess-portal, you can easily realize a series of operations such as purchasing space, querying space, uploading/downloading files, and querying file information on the Linux system.
+CESS-Portal is the client of the CESS project.
+By using some simple commands of CESS-Portal, you can easily realize a series of operations such as purchasing space, querying space, uploading/downloading files, and querying file information on the Linux system.

+CESS-Portal  characteristics of operation function is shown below:

+- provides space storage service
+- low data redundancy during storage
+- high data security
+- Supports enterprise-level commercial storage service
+- Efficient data retrieval and return ability

 # **Build Code**